 Our Val Maira Ski Touring week explores a remote corner of the southern Italian Alps.
 There is no ski infrastructure in this lovely, unspoilt alpine valley; but miles of great ski touring terrain to explore and enjoy.
 If you like to ski open slopes and wooded glades in the back of beyond, then Val Maira is the place to do it.
 This is a quiet touring area, with an excellent record for early season powder.

 This is a quiet early season day touring area, with plenty of north facing descents, often skiing on powder snow at this time of year.
-The week starts at Turin Airport with a pickup and transfer to resort with your guide, and then we will drop you off in time for flights the following Saturday.
-During the week we stay at a lovely Hotel in Val Maira, which offers a warm welcome each night and fantastic local food.
+During the week we stay at a lovely Locanda in Val Maira, which offers a warm welcome each night and good local food.
 Due to the nature and variety of terrain, touring is possible in the area in most weather and snow conditions.

 This is an intermediate level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 3 (see our Fitness/Experience guidelines below).
 You need previous ski touring experience in order to join this tour – if you are a strong/fit skier, then just a few previous days worth of touring will be sufficient.
 The week includes 5-6 hour days with generally steady climbs and typically 600-1000m of ascent a day – so you can expect to be skinning for 3-4 hours a day.
 Type of ascent: we use 100% skinning on the tour – approx 5000m of skinning up, 5000m of skiing down, with day packs and at lower altitude.